telerik/ajax-docs/controls/window/design-time/visual-configuration-manager.md

 * **DestroyOnClose**: This lets you override the default caching of **RadWindow** instances, so that a new window is created every time the window is shown.

-	>note Note that if you destroy a **RadWindow** , you will not be able to open the same RadWindow again - a new **RadWindow** with default values will be opened instead.
+	>tip Note that if you destroy a **RadWindow** , you will not be able to open the same RadWindow again - a new **RadWindow** with default values will be opened instead.

 * **ReloadOnShow**: This forces the browser to reload the content of the window every time it is shown.